Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 George Bradley wrote, “We have only 600 lbs left and shall be obliged to go on soon for we can not think of being caught in a bad canon short of provisions.”

 And you know things are bad when folks start to squawk at bacon… although theirs was decomposing.
 Canyons make it understandably difficult to hunt, and the Green River’s catfish were so unappetizing, they quickly became unworthy of their efforts.
 Bagging even the occasional elderly goose had become reason to rejoice.

 July 19th, “…Ten thousand strangely carved forms in every direction; and beyond them, mountains blending with the clouds.” — John Wesley Powell.

 Major Powell and General Bradley’s usual precarious climbs commenced that morning from the junction.
 The men trimmed the ledges, at times on their bellies 800 feet above the river, and ascended vertical crevices “as men would out of a well” Powell recalled through a network of caves.

 The passages eventually led to the canopy where the Earth swept into an exclusive moment of eternal observability.
 Bradley described the display as “the same old picture of wild desolation we have seen the last hundred miles.”

-This was indicative of George’s general feelings about the desert, and he was neither fond of its impeccable silence nor mirage-making heat.
+This was indicative of George’s general feelings about the desert, as he was neither fond of its impeccable silence nor mirage-making heat.

 “Now we return to camp.
 While we are eating supper, we very naturally speak of better fare, as musty bread and spoiled bacon are not pleasant.
 Soon I see Hawkins down by the boat, taking up the sextant, rather a strange proceeding for him, and I question him concerning it.
 He replies that he is trying to find the latitude and longitude of the nearest pie.”